jewelshkjony/fast-cli/README.md

 2. Run `fast build` to build the project.
 3. Done.
 The compiled extension should be inside the out directory.

-## 🤔 How to compile with ProGuard?
+## 🤔 How to optimize using ProGuard?
-1. Make sure that the proguard attribute is enabled on the `fast.yml` config file.
+1. Make sure that the `proguard` attribute is enabled in the `fast.yml` config file.
 Ex. `proguard: true`
 2. Run the build command with `-r` as an additional argument.
 Ex. `fast build -r`

+## 🤔 How to optimize using R8?
+1. Make sure that the `R8` attribute is enabled in the `fast.yml` config file.
+Ex. `R8: true`
+2. Run the build command with `-s` as an additional argument.
+Ex. `fast build -s`

 ## 💡 Want to share an idea?
 Please share your ideas [here](https://github.com/jewelshkjony/fast-cli/discussions).